SharkyBamboozle/iVISPAR/README.md

 ### Conda

-The experiment uses Python 3.
+iVISPAR uses Python 3.
 You can find the list of Python dependencies in [Resources/environment.yml](Resources/environment.yml).
 We recommend downloading Anaconda and making a conda environment with

+iVISPAR runs on Python 3.
+You can find the list of required Python dependencies in  [Resources/environment.yml](Resources/environment.yml).
+We recommend using Anaconda to create a conda environment

 ```
 # Create new conda env